 The Main Website Mirror: What It Is, Why It's Needed, and How to Set It Up

-A website mirror is a copy of your site accessible through a different URL.
-For example, a site can be accessed via example.com and www.example.com.
-Although these are different addresses, they present identical content.
-Website mirrors serve several crucial functions:
+A website mirror is essentially a copy of your site that is accessible through a different URL.
+This duplicate site can be accessed using various domain configurations— for example, your site might be accessible via both example.com and www.example.com.
+Although these are technically different addresses, the content on both is identical.
+Website mirrors provide several important functions that help improve your site's performance, reliability, and accessibility.

 Why Use a Website Mirror?